ropensci-archive/bnf/README.md

 The focus for \#OzUnconf19 was to generate valid R code from a very restricted subset of the R grammar.

-This generated code was then used to calculated coordinates to visualise and turn into audio.
+This generated code was then evaluated at multiple grid locations and plotted.

 ## Installation